Yushi-Hu/Multilingual-AWE/README.md

 ```

 ### Data
-(optional) The model is trained by Babel language packs.
+The model is trained by Babel language packs.
 To train from scratch, please email the author for pre-processed data.